 - 1. 3 hours maximum reading it.
 Read selectively so that you understand the main arguments and position of its author.
 Read actively: take notes in your sketchbook. - 2.
-1 hour putting together a 1 page of A4 summary (can include drawings, diagrams, pictures etc.) to bring to the class.
-You will discuss the text in a small group and be given some prompt questions to focus on.
+1 hour putting together a 1 page of A4 summary of key points that you found interesting (this can include drawings, diagrams, pictures etc.) to bring to the class.